intern-slf/texasjurystudy/README.md

 Role Assignment Trigger

 -> Trigger runs on auth.users insert.
 -> Reads role from raw user metadata.
 -> Defaults to participant if no role is provided.
 -> Inserts the role into the public roles table.

-This ensures role assignment is secure, atomic, and not controlled by the frontend.
+This ensures role assignment is secure, atomic, and not frontend-controlled.

 Tech Stack
 Frontend

--> Next.js 16 using the App Router
+-> Next.js 16 (App Router)
 -> TypeScript
 -> Tailwind CSS
 -> Server Components
 -> Turbopack

 Backend